diamond-next/diamond-next/docs/collectors/JbossApiCollector.md

 ##### Configuration

-# Uses local system curl until can be made to work with either urllib2, pycurl,
+# Uses local system curl until can be made to work with either urllib, pycurl,
 or requests (http://docs.python-requests.org/en/latest/)